 Deaconess Hospital opened in 1898 thanks to Reverend William Wesley Van Orsdel.
 An endowment to provide nursing scholarships was created in the late 1980s in memory of this hospital co-founder.

 The Doris Smith Scholarship and the Van Orsdel Scholarship were later combined to create one nursing scholarship endowment.

 The Jane M. Buckman Husted Memorial Nursing Scholarship was established in 1999 by Paul and Lori Husted to benefit students pursuing RN degrees.
 Eligible students must be an ADN or RN pursuing a BSN.

 Paul served as a founding director of Benefis Health System Foundation.
 The scholarship is named in honor of Paul's mother, Jane M. Buckman Husted, who was a registered nurse for more than 35 years and served a tour of duty with the Army Nursing Corps in Tokyo.

-Dr. Bill and Lynn Bloemendaal created this endowment in 2002 to provide funds for the Benefis Foundation Healthcare Scholarship Program.
+Dr. Bill and Lynn Bloemendaal created this endowment in 2002 to provide funds for Benefis Foundation Healthcare Scholarship Program.
 The scholarship is for students who want to obtain or earn an advanced healthcare education or certification.

 Dr. Bloemendaal is a long-time orthopedic surgeon, founding director of the Benefis Health System Foundation Board of Directors, and current member of the Benefis Health System Board of Directors.

-Kathy Rice created this endowment in 2003 to support the Benefis Foundation Healthcare Scholarship Program.
+Kathy Rice created this endowment in 2003 to support Benefis Foundation Healthcare Scholarship Program.
 The scholarship is for students who want to obtain or earn an advanced healthcare education or certification.

 Kathy served as a founding director of the Benefis Health System Foundation Board of Directors.